HubSpot/hubspot-project-actions/README.md

 # Official HubSpot Project Actions

----

 :warning: This is pre-release software.
 It is unstable and subject to breaking changes.

-## For now, we recommend using the [current project upload action](https://github.com/HubSpot/hubspot-project-upload-action)
+For now, we recommend using the more stable [current project upload action](https://github.com/HubSpot/hubspot-project-upload-action)

+---

 Use these composable actions to upload, deploy, and test your Developer Projects in HubSpot.
 These actions are modular so you can organize them into a flow that best suits your needs.